Internal review requests procedure

 - an apology or some other remedy may be offered.

-8. When is an internal review required?
+8. When should an internal review be conducted?

 9. When an internal review is not required